MaibornWolff/dcos-hivemq/README.md

 ### Update Pod Resources

-When updating the resources of running pods, they will be recreated one after the other, but there will be no node draining or check for cluster health before killing a node.
-The next node will only be created once the previous one is restarted and healthy - so there is a health check performed in between, just not before killing the first node that is to be updated.
+When updating the resources of running pods, they will be recreated one after the other.
+Before replacing a node, the cluster needs to be healthy and the node will be put in maintenance mode.
+Only when all clients have disconnected and the cluster is still healthy, will the node be replaced.